-- Question 1: Which alkyl bromide reacted fastest with sodium iodide in acetone: 1-bromobutane, 2-bromobutane or 2-bromo-2-methylpropane?
+1 Which alkyl bromide reacted fastest with sodium iodide in acetone: 1-bromobutane, 2-bromobutane or 2-bromo-2-methylpropane?

 Which alkyl bromide reacted slowest?

-Explain how the structure of the alkyl halide affects the rate of an S_N2 reaction. - Question 2: Which alkyl bromide reacted faster with sodium iodide in acetone: 1-bromobutane or 1-bromo-2,2-dimethylpropane (neopentyl bromide)?
-Both of these are primary halides.
-Why was there a difference in reactivity? - Question 3: Which halide reacted faster with sodium iodide in acetone: 1-bromobutane or 1-chlorobutane?
-Explain how the nature of the leaving group affects the rate of an S_N 2 reaction.
-Would 1-iodobutane react faster or slower than the other halides?
+Explain how the structure of the alkyl halide affects the rate of an $S_N 2$ reaction.

+- 2 Which alkyl bromide reacted faster with sodium iodide in acetone: 1-bromobutane or 1-bromo-2,2-dimethylpropane (neopentyl bromide)?Both of these are primary halides.
+Why was there a difference in reactivity?

 How would we know that the reaction took place?
+Explain.

-Explain. - Question 4: Write balanced equations for all substitution reactions that took place between the alkyl halides and NaI.
+4 Write balanced equations and draw the mechanism for all substitution reactions that took place between the alkyl halides and NaI.
 Propose intermediates or transition states for each reaction.